cdoremus/deno-fresh-oauth/README.md

 also used to look up a user and get his/her data returned from Github to be displayed on the `/secured` page.

-The Logout link is shown after a user logs in.
+The `Logout` link is shown in the page header after a user logs in.
 Clicking on it deletes the 'session' browser cookie.

-TODO: MORE STUFF XXXXXXXXXXXXXXXXXXXX

 .....................................

 - **TODO:** Refresh token
+  - Refresh token is used to refresh an expired access token
-  - Call `RefreshTokenGrant.refresh()` in `deno-oauth2-client` lib
+  - Call `RefreshTokenGrant.refresh()` in `deno-oauth2-client` lib to refresh
   - Difficult to test in Github because tokens take 1 year to expire

-............
-NOTES .................

-- create code to interact with the OAuth provider to lead the user through the OAuth flow.
-The flow....
-  - using the `deno-oauth2-client` library.
-    - Add to import map
-- `login.ts` and `logout.ts` routes are used to interact with the OAuth providers API via the `deno-oauth2-client` library.
-- `utils/deno_kv_oauth.ts` wraps `deno-oauth2-client` calls inside convenience
-  methods.

-  .....................................

 ## Using Deno KV to store session and user data